Wetlands

 Waterfowl

-Wetlands are especially critical for ducks and other waterfowl species.
-They provide essential habitat for the survival and growth of waterfowl throughout their life cycle.
+Wetlands are especially important for ducks, geese and swans.
+They provide essential habitat for the survival and growth of waterfowl throughout their migration cycle.
 Wetlands support pairs during breeding and nesting and are critical for raising young.
-Waterfowl also rely on wetlands for protection from harsh conditions and as a source of diverse food options, including seeds, aquatic vegetation, invertebrates, and small fish.
+Waterfowl also rely on wetlands for cover during harsh conditions and as a source of diverse foods, including seeds, aquatic vegetation, invertebrates, and small fish.

 Fish